tehbeard/EnchancedAdventuronics/README.md

 Commands
 --------
-/wipeEntities - Command to clear entities from an area, filterable by type?
-/velocity     - Command to fire players (Player Selector mechanism) in a specified direction? - DONE /notify       - Displays the achievement notification to the specified player, scriptable icon, text and description - DONE/NEEDS BETTER STRING HANDLER
+/wipeEntities - Command to clear entities from an area, filterable by type? - DONE / IMRPOVE UPON /velocity     - Command to fire players (Player Selector mechanism) in a specified direction? - DONE /notify       - Displays the achievement notification to the specified player, scriptable icon, text and description - DONE/NEEDS BETTER STRING HANDLER
 /specator     - Spectator mode : Flight, no block breaking, no inventory access, True Invisibility (same mechanism as bukkit), no entity collision?